 @RuadhanIT It's very funny.
 The last line is brilliant.

-by @belindamckeon - 10 days ago
+by @belindamckeon - one month ago

 @andrewmanganVO @arlenehunt I just don't see the point of it.
 Yellow, sickly-sweet...mind you I was reared on the awful packet stuff.